 Where Everyone Can Learn To Read

-If Reading Looks Like This
+Does Reading Look Like This

-Don't Wait,
+Don't Wait, Get Screened

 Our screener analyzes over 600 data points that help to identify four key processing issues and four key reading skills.
 This process helps to assess the overall risk of dyslexia.
 This screener is reviewed by expert doctors that provide additional valuable insights The screener also provides automated reports to help you better understand the results.